Oil price fall provides relief for UK households but living standards still face hit

 UK households at last had some positive news about living costs on Thursday after two weeks of sharp oil price rises.

-Today oil prices stabilised around $120 a barrel, after recent surges pushed the cost of filling up petrol tanks across the country.
+Today oil prices stabilised below $120 a barrel, after recent surges pushed the cost of filling up petrol tanks across the country.

 Major disruption to oil supplies as Russia intensified its bombardment of Ukrainian cities had caused petrol and diesel prices to hit new record levels almost daily, adding to the squeeze facing British consumers.